Spirulina (dietary supplement): Nutrition

-Dried spirulina is 5% water, 24% carbohydrates, 8% fat, and 57% (protein (table).
-In a reference amount of 100 g, dried spirulina powder supplies 290 kcal and is a rich source (20% or more of the Daily Value, DV) of numerous essential nutrients, particularly B vitamins (thiamin, riboflavin, and niacin, and dietary minerals, such as iron and manganese (table).
+Dried spirulina is 5% water, 24% carbohydrates, 8% fat, and 57% protein (table).
+In a reference amount of 100 g, dried spirulina powder supplies 290 kcal and is a rich source (20% or more of the Daily Value, DV) of numerous essential nutrients, particularly B vitamins (thiamin, riboflavin, and niacin), and dietary minerals, such as iron and manganese (table).

-The lipid content of spirulina is 8% by weight providing the fatty acids, gamma-linolenic acid, linoleic acid, stearidonic acid, eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and arachidonic acid.
-In contrast to those 2003 estimates (of DHA and EPA each at 2 to 3% of total fatty acids), 2015 research indicated that spirulina products "contained no detectable omega-3 fatty acids" (less than 0.1%, including DHA and EPA).
+The lipid content of spirulina is about 8% by weight.
+The polyunsaturated fatty acids include gamma-linolenic acid and linoleic acid.
+In contrast to the "high" content reported in a 2003 study, two other analyses found low levels of omega-3 fatty acids in spirulina.

 Vitamin B_{12}

 Spirulina contains no vitamin B_{12} naturally, and spirulina supplements are not considered a reliable source of vitamin B_{12}, as they contain predominantly pseudovitamin B_{12} (Coα-[α-(7-adenyl)]-Coβ-cyanocobamide), which is biologically inactive in humans.
 In a 2009 position paper on vegetarian diets, the American Dietetic Association stated that spirulina is not a reliable source of active vitamin B_{12}.
 The medical literature similarly advises that spirulina is unsuitable as a source of B_{12}.